Man Charged With Setting Fire That Destroyed His Own Home

 Stillwagon was detained while officers spoke with neighbors.

-One neighbor stated they observed Stillwagon go behind his trailer and grab what appeared to be a gas can.
+Neighbor Megan Craft stated she observed Stillwagon go behind his trailer and grab what appeared to be a gas can.
 Then, he allegedly poured the contents of the suspected gas can on his car and vehicle.
-A few minutes later, the home was on fire and the neighbor called 911.
+A few minutes later, the home was on fire and Craft called 911.

 Multiple neighbors said they heard Stillwagon, “shouting, busting windows and pouring something from a can onto his trailer and car.”